Andrew Avellino: Works

 Though indefatigable in preaching, hearing confessions, and visiting the sick, Avellino still had time to write some ascetical works.
 His letters were published in 1731 at Naples in two volumes, and his other ascetical works were published three years later in five volumes.

 Death

 On 10 November 1608, when beginning the Holy Sacrifice of the Mass, he was stricken with apoplexy, and, after receiving the Holy Viaticum, died at the age of 88.
 In 1624, only 16 years after his death, he was beatified by Pope Urban VIII, and in 1712 was canonized by Pope Clement XI.

 Veneration

 He is venerated as patron saint of Naples and Sicily and invoked especially against a sudden death.
-He is also invoked for protection of stroke victims.
+He is also invoked for the protection of stroke victims.
 His remains lie buried in the Church of San Paolo Maggiore in Naples.
-His feast day is November 10.
+His feast day is 10 November.